Today, I want to explore one of my favourite Jim Rohn quotes that I think will hit home for a lot of people.

-If this is the case, download an app that limits your time spent on social media (there’s a lot of these great apps out there).
+If this is the case, download an app that limits your time spent on social media (there are a lot of these great apps out there).

 If junk food is your great distraction, put in steps to ensure you’re not exposed to it too often.

 You don’t have to worry about saying ‘no’ if you’re never faced with the temptation!

 Some of you may think I’m suggesting at this point that you all become robots.